asmita-dhadpi/my-portfolio/README.md

 # my-portfolio
-This is my portfolio -  about me (Asmita Dhadpi)
+This is my personal portfolio showcasing my skills, projects, experience, and contact details as a developer.